-Shell Australia is proposing to develop the Crux gas field, located approximately 620 km north-east of Broome, as a backfill opportunity for Prelude FLNG.
-The project consists of a not normally manned platform, which will be operated remotely from the Prelude FLNG facility and connect to it via a 160km export pipeline.
-Shell's Joint Venture partners in the project are Osaka Gas Australia and SGH Energy.
+Shell Australia is preparing to develop the Crux gas field, located approximately 620 km northeast of Broome, to ensure a continued supply of gas to Prelude FLNG.
+The project consists of a platform operated remotely from the Prelude FLNG facility and connected to it via a 160km export pipeline.
+Shell's joint venture partner in the project is SGH Energy (15%).